What many visitors don't know, though? Koh Tao attractions go beyond PADI diving certifications and immersions!

 What traveler could ever imagine being able to fly across the sky like a circus acrobat in a small tropical island in Thailand?!

-Flying Trapeze Adventures offers some of the most interesting classes in Koh Tao.
+Flying Trapeze Adventures offers some of the most exciting classes in Koh Tao.
 Outdoors–among palm trees and puffy white clouds–you will learn how to perform several flying trapeze tricks.

 I saw some backpackers fly and being caught mid-air in just one lesson.